migopp/eri/README.md

 ```

 Argument case (or even completeness) does not matter.
 For example, the queries `eri --npc Patches` is the same as `eri --npc PAtCHES` and `eri --npc patches`.
 Incomplete queries will return available results with the indicated fragment.

+### Comparison: `-c`
+eri can also automate the process of comparing objects with the same type.
+For instance, one may wish to compare two bleed weapons such as the _Bloodhound's Fang_ and _Rivers of Blood_.
+Doing so would require the command: `eri -c --weapon "Bloodhound's Fang" "Rivers of Blood"`.
+Note that the `-c` boolean flag must always prefix the other flags and arguments.

+At this time eri only supports comparison of two objects at a time.

 ## Credits
 - https://github.com/deliton/eldenring-api